1997–98 Cleveland Cavaliers season: Regular season

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Kemp was selected for the 1998 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his sixth and final All-Star appearance.
-Meanwhile, Ilgauskas, Knight, Henderson and Anderson were all selected for the NBA Rookie Game, as members of the Eastern Conference Rookie team, although Anderson did not participate due to injury; Ilgauskas scored 18 points along with 7 rebounds and 2 blocks, and was named the Rookie Game's Most Valuable Player, as the Eastern Conference defeated the Western Conference, 85–80.
+Meanwhile, Ilgauskas, Knight, Henderson and Anderson were all selected for the NBA Rookie Game, as members of the Eastern Conference Rookie team, although Anderson did not participate due to injury.
+Ilgauskas scored 18 points along with 7 rebounds and 2 blocks, and was named the Rookie Game's Most Valuable Player, as the Eastern Conference defeated the Western Conference, 85–80.
 In addition, Person participated in the inaugural NBA 2Ball Competition, along with Michelle Edwards of the WNBA's Cleveland Rockers.

-Ilgauskas and Knight were both named to the NBA All-Rookie First Team, while Anderson and Henderson were both selected the NBA All-Rookie Second Team; Knight also finished tied in eleventh place in Defensive Player of the Year voting, while head coach Mike Fratello finished in third place in Coach of the Year voting.
+Knight finished tied in eleventh place in Defensive Player of the Year voting, while head coach Mike Fratello finished in third place in Coach of the Year voting.

+The Cavaliers finished 14th in the NBA in home-game attendance, with an attendance of 694,629 at the Gund Arena during the regular season.

+NBA playoffs

-However, in the Eastern Conference First Round of the 1998 NBA playoffs, the Cavaliers would lose in four games to the Indiana Pacers, and they would not make it back to the postseason until 2006.
-For the season, the team slightly redesigned their uniforms, which would remain in use until 1999.
+In the Eastern Conference First Round of the 1998 NBA playoffs, the Cavaliers faced off against the 3rd–seeded Indiana Pacers, who were led by All-Star guard Reggie Miller, All-Star center Rik Smits, and Chris Mullin.
+The Cavaliers lost the first two games to the Pacers on the road at the Market Square Arena, but managed to win Game 3 at home, 86–77 at the Gund Arena.
+However, the Cavaliers lost Game 4 to the Pacers at home, 80–74, thus losing the series in four games.

+This would also be the team's final NBA playoff appearance until the 2005–06 season, as what would follow was a seven-year playoff drought.

+Aftermath

-Until 2023, this was the last time the Cavaliers made the playoffs without future All-Star LeBron James, who was selected by the team as the first overall pick in the 2003 NBA draft.
+Until the 2022–23 season, this was the final season in which the Cavaliers qualified for the NBA playoffs without future All-Star LeBron James, who was selected by the team as the first overall pick in the 2003 NBA draft.